Ruvimbo Mucherera Biography, Age, Statistics, Career -Pindula

 Career

+Ruvimbo started playing soccer at the age of four on a boys’ team in Lexington, Kentucky.
+She was a Top Drawer Soccer four-star recruit and ranked among Top 150 players in the United States in 2012.
+During her youth career, Ruvimbo played on eight different club teams and was a five-year member of Florida Kraze/Krush club team in Orlando coached by Hue Menzies and Joey Avalon.
+She was the top goal scorer at the 2015 USYS National League girls tournament in North Carolina with 10 goals.[2]

-She started out her footballing career at the University of North Carolina before signing her first professional contract with Gintra in the summer of 2020.
+She was part of the women's soccer team at the University of North Carolina before signing her first professional contract with Gintra in the summer of 2020.

 On December 31, 2020, it was reported that Mucherera had joined KuPS for a one-year deal, beginning in January 2021.
 Whilst at Lithuanian champions Gintra Universitetas she managed to play in the Women's Champions League.[3]